podStation/podStation/README.md

 ## Podcasting 2.0

-podStation is commited to support in its best capacity the new features introduced with with Podcasting 2.0.
+podStation is committed to support in its best capacity the new features introduced with with Podcasting 2.0.

 Currently it supports:
 - search with the [podcastindex.org](https://podcastindex.org) API